 - This was the site of the first Polish rock concert which occurred at the end of the 1950s.
 Because Gdansk was a major shipping port, alternative musical styles were brought into the city from international workers and this helped shape the Polish music scene.

-The old town of Gdansk is very nice but what makes the city extra special is its close proximity to the Baltic Sea.
+The old town of Gdansk is very nice and the cities’ location along the Baltic Sea provides visitors with an additional aspect to explore.
 I decided to change up my usual tourist routine of wandering aimlessly through the streets when I saw a pirate ship getting ready to take off.
 Not having any clue on where it was going, I hopped aboard ($8 cdn return with a student card) and hoped for the best.
 The destination was more than I could have wished for!

 Finally, the pirate ship tosses an anchor at Westerplatte and the Baltic Sea comes into view!